t3kt/raytk/README.md

 In the case of `render2d` (when using a vector field input ROP), it calls the input function once per pixel, to determine the color of that pixel.

 In the case of `raymarchRender3d`, the main scene input is executed once per each step of the rays.
 In addition to the scene input, `raymarchRender3d` has an input for a camera function, which called for each pixel of output to determine where the ray goes, and a light function that is called by materials to determine colors.

+## How and Why Was This Created

+The goal of RayTK is to allow artists without a strong knowledge of GLSL to render raymarched scenes, using the familiar elements of the TouchDesigner network editor.
+Raymarching has been around for a long time, but it is very different from traditional rendering, and it requires a strong knowledge of GLSL and vector math.

+RayTK is a ground-up rewrite of a previous similar [project](https://github.com/t3kt/raymarching), which was based on Patrik Lechner's [TDRaymarchToolkit](https://github.com/hrtlacek/TDraymarchToolkit), which was based on [hg_sdf](http://mercury.sexy/hg_sdf/) and the work of [Inigo Quilez](https://iquilezles.org/www/articles/distfunctions/distfunctions.htm).